Henrique-Azank/Henrique-Azank/README.md

 <p align="justify">
-As a manner of personal preference, I always prefer to go as far as possible to understand the abstractions that I use in a daily basis, always striving to understand more and more of the capabilities we have in order to deliver useful and performant programs.
+As a manner of personal preference, I always prefer to go as far as possible to understand the abstractions that I use in a daily basis, always striving to understand more and more of the capabilities we have in order to deliver the mosy useful and performant programs possible.
 </text>

 <p align="justify">